Extracorporeal Membrane Oxygenation (ECMO)

 ECMO stands for extracorporeal membrane oxygenation and is a treatment used for newborns and children who are critically ill with respiratory failure.
 ECMO is a life-saving technique that mimics the function of the heart and lungs, allowing an infant or child to rest while healing of the organs naturally takes place.
 ECMO is an artificial lung (membrane) located outside the body (extracorporeal) and is used to move oxygen into the blood, which carries it to body tissues (oxygenation).

 Children's Memorial Hermann Hospital is one of only two hospitals in Houston offering pediatric extracorporeal membrane oxygenation (ECMO).
-The Extracorporeal Life Support Organization (ELSO) has named the ECMO program at Children's Memorial Hermann Hospital a Designated Center of Excellence since the inception of the award.
-The ELSO award recognizes ECMO programs worldwide that distinguish themselves by having processes, procedures and systems in place that promote excellence and exceptional care in extracorporeal membrane oxygenation.
+The Extracorporeal Life Support Organization (ELSO) has designated the ECMO program at Children's Memorial Hermann Hospital as a Gold Level Center of Excellence.
+The ELSO award identifies ECMO programs worldwide that distinguish themselves by having processes, procedures and systems in place that promote excellence and exceptional care in extracorporeal membrane oxygenation.

 Contact Us Online